 Malbork is also known for its lively cultural scene, with regular events and festivals taking place throughout the year, including the Malbork Castle Festival and the Malbork Wine Festival.

 Whether you’re a history buff, an architecture enthusiast, or simply looking for a charming and picturesque town to explore, Malbork has something to offer everyone.
 So come and experience the rich heritage and unique charm of this fascinating Polish town.

 The town of Malbork grew up in the vicinity of the castle and became wealthy by collecting tolls on river traffic.
 Malbork later became a member of the Hanseatic League, and many Hanseatic meetings were held there.

-There’s not a great deal to see in the town with the exception of the Old Town Hall, St. John’s Church, the Neo-gothic railway station, the city water tower and two city gates because the Old Town was not rebuilt following WWII, instead the bricks from its ruins were used to rebuild the oldest sections of Warsaw and Gdańsk.
+There’s not a great deal to see in the town with the exception of the Old Town Hall, the church, the Neo-gothic railway station, the city water tower and two city gates because the Old Town was not rebuilt following WWII, instead the bricks from its ruins were used to rebuild the oldest sections of Warsaw and Gdańsk.
 If you need to refuel, there are a few good restaurants in the town.

 There’s plenty to and see within the region.
 The epicentre and capital of Pomerania is Gdańsk, northern Poland’s metropolis, which together with Gdynia and Sopot forms a conurbation called Tricity – one of the main cultural, commercial and educational centres of Poland inhabited by over 1.2 million people.

 The province is well-known in Poland for its beaches, health resorts & spas; which attract tourists by the thousands each year.